yooungt13/HELLO13/src/_posts/2015-11-25-localstorage.md

 keywords: localstorage,truckjs,engineering,有田十三
 ---

-In modular programming, some modules may be requested more times which lead to extra costs.
-So the module should be stored after loaded first time to prevent repeate requests.
+In modular programming, some modules may create unnecessary HTTP requests and wasted JavaScript execution if it is not cached.
+So the modules should be stored after loaded at first time.

 <!--more-->